 Other than moisture, you should also check your dog’s nose to make sure there is no thickened discharge or bleeding that may indicate a health issue.
 Always check with your vet if you notice these symptoms as these could point to an infection.

 In conclusion, a dry dog nose alone isn’t enough to decide whether your dog is healthy or sick.
 It’s important to keep an eye out for other factors as well.
 Give your four-legged companion regular once-overs and look out for any unusual signs.
-Here is a complete dog health checklist to help you through the process.
+As always however if you have any concerns about your dog’s health, or their nose is drier than is usual for them, consult your vet.